samuelexferri/gpg-guide/gpg-guide.md

     sub   rsa4096 2020-05-01 [A] [expires: 2021-05-01]
     sub   rsa4096 2020-05-01 [S] [expires: 2021-05-01]
     sub   rsa4096 2020-05-01 [E] [expires: 2021-05-01]

-    ### Faking the creation time

-    In OpenGPG there is no defined "not valid before" parameter.
-There is the creation timestamp, but there is no defined behavior for dates in the future; implementations of OpenPGP might issue a warning, completely deny using the key or simply ignore the fact at all.

-    GnuPG does not know an option to set the creation time, but the system time is used.
-The easiest and most general way is to change the system time to the desired date.

-    For Linux, there is the very helpful tool `faketime`, which can be used to start other commands with arbitrary dates:

-        faketime '2020-01-01 00:00:00' gpg --expert --full-gen-key

-    You might have to terminate `gpg-agent` so it gets restarted, if it does not see (but use) the faked time.

-    GnuPG also has a `--faketime` parameter, but it does only work if `--debug` is also set, which requires some compile options that are not always applied for production builds.

-    You cannot take it for sure or even verify it, this is juts the date the signer "claims" to have signed the key on.

-    Timezone used is GMT (UTC+00).

-    _Back to the Future!_

 ## Key administration